Inscrutability of reference: Anti-realist interpretation

 Hilary Putnam uses Quine's thesis about the inscrutability of reference to challenge the traditional Realist's view that there is a mind-independent world to which our propositional attitudes refer (e.g. when we talk about or think of something, these things exist not in our minds, but in said mind-independent world).
 This traditional view implies a correspondence theory of truth and might simply be called Realism about Being.
 While Michael Dummett already tried to show that the correspondence theory fails to obtain in some particular cases, Hilary Putnam is far more radical, for he claims that this theory fails in every case it is tried to be applied.
 On Putnam's account, the idea that we refer with our sentences and statements to a mind-independent, nonlinguistic world is an illusion.
 Further he claims that the problem to deal with is a language philosophical one and uses Quine's inscrutability of reference theory to clarify his point of view.
-He suggests, that, because the referential objects of a language are always inscrutable, the Realist's idea of a mind-independent world is fallacious, because it presupposes distinct referential relations from language to objects in the mind-independent world.
+He suggests that, because the referential objects of a language are always inscrutable, the Realist's idea of a mind-independent world is fallacious, because it presupposes distinct referential relations from language to objects in the mind-independent world.

 Application in the sorites paradox

 The inscrutability of reference is also used in the sorites paradox.
-The classic example for the sorites paradox mentions a heap of wheat grains from which grains are taken away one by one, until at one time there's only a single grain left.
-This raises the question of where the line is to be drawn concerning what constitutes a heap.
-How long does the heap remain a heap?
-Are two grains still a heap?
-When one is talking about a heap, one obviously lacks any proper definition of it ready at hand.
+The classic example for the sorites paradox mentions a heap of wheat grains from which grains are taken away one by one, continuing until only a single grain is left.
+Removing the grains one at a time raises the question of how long the heap remains a heap.
+For example, when there are only two grains, is it still a heap?
+When one talks about a heap, one obviously lacks such a precise definition of that word.
 The referential object of heap is inscrutable, in the sense that there is no such thing and it is not even necessary for the use of the term heap.